bincrafters/bincrafters.github.io/_posts/2018-01-02-Thinking-About-Conanfile.py.md

 tags: [Conan.io]
 ---

 This is a short PSA to all Conan packagers to help avoid a category of pitfall we've seen several times.
 When you start working with Conan, you discover that they use a python class as their descriptor format.
-This is absolutely a great design, however, there are things that work in a normal python class, which won't work in a ConanFile.
+This is absolutely a great design, however there are a few common pitfalls to be aware of, the most important of which is sharing state between methods.

 ## The Trap: A Simple Example